ativitbenz/setup-OS-env/README.md

 `/usr/lib/jvm/java-8-oracle`

 ## 5. Conclusion
-n this article, we covered ways to set the JAVA_HOME environment variable on Windows, Mac OS X and Linux.
+In this article, we covered ways to set the JAVA_HOME environment variable on Windows, Mac OS X and Linux.